tsedeke-techane/quiz-platform-backend/README.md

 # Quiz Platform Backend

-Express.js backend for the Quiz Platform with TypeScript and Prisma ORM.
+Express.js backend for the Quiz Platform with TypeScript, PostgreSQL and Prisma ORM.

 ## Setup